Skip to main content

 Step 2: Regression model

-Step 3: Blinder-Oaxaca decomposition
+Step 3: Decomposition

-Think of it this way: if your raw gap is 12% and your adjusted gap is 4%, something explains that 8 percentage point difference.
-Shapley attribution tells you how much of that 8pp comes from job grade, how much from experience, how much from education, and so on.
+Think of it this way: if your raw gap is 12% and your adjusted gap is 4%, something accounts for that 8 percentage point difference.
+The factor contribution breakdown tells you how much of that 8pp comes from job grade, how much from experience, how much from education, and so on.
+The values always sum to the total adjustment, giving you a complete and consistent breakdown.

 Pay Factors